Emotional Intelligence | Stevehein.com

 IE be clear who we are, what we believe, what we want, need.

-If we understand and are secure about ourselves, we become less vulnerable to inappropriate or blatant attempts to control our behavior.
+If we understand and are secure about ourselves, we become less vulnerable to attempts to control our behavior.

 Setting boundaries is about being clear on personal and family goals, priorities and responsibilities.